xiaodaw/shell-humanities/_episodes/05-loop.md

 > (you may or may not find this more convenient than using the up-arrow)
 > - `!$` retrieves the last word of the  last command.
 > That's useful more often than you might expect: after
-> `bash goostats NENE01729B.txt stats-NENE01729B.txt`, you can type
+> `bash imagestats NENE01729B.txt stats-NENE01729B.txt`, you can type
 > `less !$` to look at the file `stats-NENE01729B.txt`, which is
 > quicker than doing up-arrow and editing the command-line.
 {: .callout}